 - Security Deposit Recovery Project: Taylor Gamm has worked with Southeast Louisiana Legal Services on its Security Deposit Recovery Project, which seeks to pair attorneys with low-income tenants trying to recover security deposits that have been unlawfully withheld by landlords.
 Taylor is representing a client in her bid to recover a deposit.

-- Interdiction Proceeding: Madison Sharko represented clients in interdiction proceedings through The Pro Bono Project.
-Madison successfully represented a client seeking interdiction for her aunt, who suffered debilitating lead poisoning as a child and who is a trauma survivor.
+- Interdiction Proceeding: A firm attorney represented clients in interdiction proceedings through The Pro Bono Project.
+She successfully represented a client seeking interdiction for her aunt, who suffered debilitating lead poisoning as a child and who is a trauma survivor.
 The interdiction judgment gives them access to additional government benefits that will significantly improve the aunt’s living conditions.

 - Title VII: Shaun McFall led a case bringing Title VII retaliation and gender discrimination claims against US government on behalf of a client.
 The client was a former grain inspector at USDA who, among other things, was denied a promotion despite having higher test scores than her male colleague who received the promotion.
 After extensive discovery and with summary judgment motions pending, Shaun was able to reach a favorable settlement.

 - Redistricting Project: The Lawyers’ Committee for Civil Rights Under the Law, a national non-profit organization, engaged Judy Barrasso and the firm to assist in a nation-wide research project aimed at looking at the redistricting process in several states.
 Taylor Gamm researched the redistricting process in Louisiana, including mechanisms for public input, responsible entity for redistricting, data to be used/adjusted, etc.